Skip to content

 A non-technical aspect that is equally important for delivering the right UX and UI for asset managers is how product and engineering teams are organised.
 Traditionally, they would be organised in functional silos, for example, one team focused on order raising and another on compliance.
 This means the design is not made from the user’s perspective.

-For a portfolio manager’s workflow to be great, from rebalancing a model to a set of portfolios and checking compliance to creating order lists/programs, it needs to be designed as one investment management workflow.
+For a portfolio manager’s workflow to be great, from rebalancing a model to a set of investment portfolios (funds or mandates) and checking compliance to creating order lists/programs, it needs to be designed as one investment management workflow.
 This is very difficult if the development organisation is not structured around user types and/or workflows.

 Other industries have re-arranged their product team over the last decade, while the buy-side is still behind.
 Unfortunately, you’ve been paying the price for this in the form of clunky, inefficient investment management workflows.